-Recently, designer Tish Treherne of Bliss Garden Design took us on a tour of a waterwise and drought-tolerant landscape she designed in southern California (if you haven't already seen that garden, we highly recommend giving it a look, even if it's just to compare it to this one).
-Now, we're changing course and headed up the coast to a Bainbridge Island, WA property with very different growing conditions, design goals, and plant palette.
+Recently, designer Tish Treherne of Bliss Garden Design took us on a tour of a waterwise and drought-tolerant landscape.
+She designed this in southern California.
+(If you haven't already seen that garden, we highly recommend giving it a look.
+Even if it's just to compare it to this one).
+Now, we're changing course and headed up the coast to a Bainbridge Island, WA property.
+Here there are very different growing conditions, design goals, and plant palette.

-Join us as we discover the power of a simplified plant palette, the year-round appeal of mass grass plantings, and the stress-melting power of serene outdoor living spaces in our latest conversation with Tish.
+Join us as we discover the power of a simplified plant palette and the year-round appeal of mass grass plantings.
+Plus the stress-melting power of serene outdoor living spaces in our latest conversation with Tish.

 Get to Know the Garden

 Let's start with the basics and get better acquainted with this gorgeous waterfront property.
 What growing conditions does it have?

 We're considered a "modified Mediterranean climate" with rainy and dry seasons.
 The dry season is extending longer than it used to but we typically see a May- September dry season.
 We have a very wet winter here in Washington.
 We're USDA Zone 8; we don't get a lot of really hard freezes here.

 When did you design and install this landscape?